sinzn/Think-Live/README.md

-# socketio-chatapp
+# Think live
-This repo is contain the socketio web chat application
+This repo is contain the think live web chat application

 ## To run this web app
 git clone <url> <br>